CONDUCTING A SCIENTIFIC INVESTIGATION

-These disciplines do not apply for Years K-2 and Years 3-6 entries.
+These disciplines do not apply for Years K-2, Years 3-4 and Years 5-6 entries.

 It is important to note that the same rubric and judging criteria applies to each of these four disciplines.
 For instance, students entered into Chemistry will be judged primarily on their investigative skills and not necessarily on their chemistry knowledge and use of chemical formulae.

 There are cash prizes for the best entries in each of the age sections at state level.